- With two INCREDIBLE Shootout Winning Triple Plus (A+++) sides, this vintage British EMI import pressing could not be beat

 - The rich, textured sheen of the strings the RCA engineers achieved in the ’50s and ’60s is a joy to hear throughout these pieces

-- This is something the Heavy Vinyl crowd will never experience, because that sound just does not exist on modern remastered records the way it does on these vintage pressings
+- This is something the Heavy Vinyl crowd will never experience, because that sound just does not exist on modern remastered records, certainly not the way it does on the best vintage pressings

 - The Tubey Magical richness is off the charts on this copy – if you want to know what kind of sound wins shootouts around these parts, this pressing will show you

 - To see more of the best orchestral recordings with top quality sound we’ve done shootouts for, click here